-30 Jan How I learnt to take better travel photos at LIoP
+30 Jan How to take better travel photos

 I want to take better travel photographs.
-Especially as we’re all suffering from chronic image fatigue syndrome, with the trillions of photos unleashed by the internet.
-With this in mind, I enrolled on the Street & Documentary Photography Course at the London Institute of Photography, or LIoP.
+Especially as we’re all suffering from chronic image fatigue syndrome, with the trillions of photos unleashed on the internet.
+With this in mind, I enrolled on the Street & Documentary Photography Course at the London Institute of Photography, or LIoP, in Shoreditch.

 The acronym ‘LIoP’, for me, resembles the word ‘lollipop’.
 Lollipops are fun & colourful, and so is LIoP; but no serious learning comes without going outside your comfort zone – that’s the way to grow and to make your photos better.